Luka Rupnik: Professional career

 After spending four seasons in Slovenian powerhouse Union Olimpija, in Summer 2016 he moved to Actel Força Lleida of the Spanish second division.
 On 1 November 2016, after averaging 15 points and 6.8 assists in the first six games of the season, he agreed a three-year contract with Liga ACB and EuroCup team Montakit Fuenlabrada.

 On 10 September 2019, Rupnik signed one-year contract with Belgian vice-champion Antwerp Giants.
 Rupnik averaged 10 points, 3.2 rebounds and 5 assists per game in the Belgian league and BCL.
 On 25 July 2020, he signed with Nymburk of the Czech NBL.

 On 16 October 2020, he signed with Casademont Zaragoza of the Liga ACB.

 On 6 December 2020, Rupnik signed with Cedevita Olimpija of the Slovenian League.
 Rupnik averaged 5.3 points and 4.3 assists per game.

 On 9 December 2021, Rupnik signed with Semt77 Yalovaspor of the Turkish Basketball Super League (BSL).
 He averaged 11.7 points, 3.9 rebounds, league-high 8.1 assists and 1.3 steals per game.

 On 7 November 2022, Rupnik signed with for San Pablo Burgos of the Spanish LEB Oro until the end of the 2022–23 season.

+At the age 31 Rupnik announced retirment from pro basketball.